kellpossible/blog/content/Adventures/026-KamchatkaSummer2018.rst

 another planet.

-The crater at the summit is something to be admired, it's reminiscent Sarlacc pit in The Return of the Jedi, but x10!
+The crater at the summit is something to be admired, it's reminiscent Sarlacc pit in The Return of the Jedi, but 10 times larger!
 I was almost afraid to look down into it.

 On our return, at the back of group once again with a grandma in tow, I was informed that the clouds looked like silver serving spoons.
 I